 During their summer experience, HTT students interview community and civic leaders, connect with the local UT Austin alumni network, and report on what they have learned.
 Participating students will develop a greater appreciation of their hometown communities, increasing the chance they will consider returning after graduation.
 The program also demonstrates the growing commitment of UT-Austin to engage with the entire state of Texas, solidifying UT’s relationship with alumni and regional and state leaders.

 Launched in the spring of 2019, the program placed nine students in four different communities in its pilot year.
-Alumni and community support has been tremendous and the program will expand to forty placements in 2020.
+Alumni and community support has been tremendous and the program will expand to about fifty placements in 2020.

 The next Home to Texas internship period will be June 1 to July 31, 2020.
-Students and employers interested in participating in the summer 2020 program should review the information linked below and contact firstname.lastname@example.org.
+Employers interested in participating in the summer 2020 program should review the information linked below and contact firstname.lastname@example.org.